 Data Broker Registration

+Registration is not complete until the Attorney General receives the registration fee.
 A data broker that has not registered by the January 31 statutory deadline should register as soon as possible and may be liable for civil penalties for each day the data broker fails to register.

 If you have any questions, or if you are a data broker that needs to complete registration for 2020, please use the contact form.